 Multi-monitor support

 Support for multiple monitors enhances productivity by allowing users to manage multiple screens simultaneously.
-A robust remote desktop solution will provide full multi-monitor support with seamless switching and minimal limitations.
+A robust remote desktop solution will provide full multi-monitor support, seamless switching, and minimal limitations.

 Unattended access

 With unattended access, a remote user, often an IT professional, can control devices remotely without having a user on the other end intervening.
-This feature is essential for performing maintenance, updates, and troubleshooting outside of regular working hours to ensure a user experiences minimal disruptions.
+This feature is essential for performing maintenance, updates, and troubleshooting outside regular working hours to ensure users experience minimal disruptions.

 Real-time collaboration tools

 Collaboration tools set the conditions for effective communication and teamwork.
-Features such as chat, video conferencing, and annotation allow users to collaborate in real-time.
+Features such as chat, video conferencing, and annotation enable real-time collaboration.
 This makes remote work more interactive and efficient.

 Performance and speed

 Performance is non-negotiable for remote desktop software.
-The top solutions strive to offer seamless connection without delays or interruptions.
-They provide minimal latency and high-speed connections for a smooth and responsive remote access experience, especially for tasks that need real-time responses.
+The top solutions strive to offer seamless connections without delays or interruptions.

 To shortlist the top remote desktop software, I assessed several options using six weighted categories.
-Each software could score up to five points per category, with the highest scorer in each being the category winner.
 I chose the provider with the highest cumulative score across all categories as my top pick.
-Additionally, I also identified what uniqueness each product offered to determine a use case.
+Additionally, I identified the unique features each product offered to determine a use case.

 Evaluation criteria